-2. Chamomile is a herb that is known for its calming effects due to the antioxidants found in the plant.
+2. Chamomile is a herb known for its calming effects due to the antioxidants found in the plant.

 1. Commonly taken at night, chamomile tea can be bought at your local grocery store to help reduce stress.

-1. Also known as winter cherry, ashwagandha was made famous through Ayurvedic medicine.
+1. Also known as winter cherry, ashwagandha was famous through Ayurvedic medicine.